 laminated instruction cards on a ring."

-To checkout the device, you'll need an Evergreen Indiana library card, and since the headset will NOT transit in E.I., you'll have to checkout and return the item from and to Mooresville Public Library.
+To checkout the device, you'll need an Evergreen Indiana library card.
 Ask about it at our circulation desk.
 If you have the correct technology to work with the headset, it's yours for the taking.
 Well, the checking-out, anyway.
 You can't just take them.
 Unless you're on the holodeck.
 But that's not until the 24th century.

 Your (Retired) Roving Reporter On The Go,